Skip to content

 CTA Recommendation Pattern

-In most CTA scenarios, the Hybrid CoE is the right answer because it balances governance with delivery speed.
-Central team owns architecture, standards, and shared services.
-Business unit teams own delivery.
+In most CTA scenarios, the Hybrid CoE fits best: the central team owns architecture, standards, and shared services while business unit teams own delivery.
 The review board values this nuanced recommendation over a one-size-fits-all answer.

 Governance Framework Overview